supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ### Guidelines to Graph Theory

 - do not forget the isolated vertex (degree 0 vertex)
+- By default, assume the given graph is simple graph.
+If the graph is not simple (contains self loops), it will be mentioned in the question.

 - Graph isomorphism questions are done by elimination options by ruling out the graphs with different graph invariant values, and not the other way around.Don't go hunting down the isomorphic graph, simply delete the options which are not isomorphic.